 3. Cracking Sound When Cutting Pepper

 When a knife is dull, it will create a cracking sound when cutting certain foods, such as peppers.

 You will hear cracking or crunching sounds when the knife doesn’t smoothly slide through the peppers but tears or crushes them.

 A sharp knife offers better control and grip, allowing you to cut precisely.

 On the other hand, a dull knife may slip or slide on the surface of the food, making it difficult to maintain control and potentially increasing the risk of accidents.

 If your knife is slipping more frequently when cutting onions, it may be dulled and need sharpening.

 5. Two-handed Cutting

 Another sign of a dull knife is you need to use both hands to cut food.
 If you use excessive force, grip the handle tightly, or press the blade’s spine with both hands when cutting, your knife is dull.

-You can quickly notice this when slicing through denser ingredients like root vegetables or carrots.
-You can cut through these foods with a relaxed grip and single-handed motion with a sharp knife.
+You can easily notice this when slicing through denser ingredients like root vegetables or carrots.
+With a sharp knife, you can slice through these foods using a relaxed grip and a single-handed motion.